scream104/psych596/activities/rep-meas/spss/rep-meas-instructions-spss.md

 4. Click "Define"
 5. Enter the 8 variable names into the Within-Subjects Variables box in the appropriate places.
 For example, `Angle0_Different` in level (1,1) and `Angle0_Same` in level (1,2), and so on.
 6. Click Plots, and add a plot with `angle` on the "horizontal axis", and `trialtype` on "Separate Lines".
-7. Click on "EM Means" and add `angle*trialtype` to the "Display means for:" box - choose "Bonferroni" for correction method.
+7. Click on "EM Means" and add `angle*trialtype` to the "Display means for:" box.
-8. Click on "compare simple main effects" and the Continue
+8. Click on "compare simple main effects" and choose "Bonferroni" for correction method, then Continue
 9. Under "options" check the box for "estimates of effect size"
 10. click OK